Marcos9988/Microsoft-Engage-2020/README.md

 Minimax Algorithm:

 Minimax is a decision rule used in artificial intelligence, decision theory, game theory, statistics, and philosophy for minimizing the possible loss for a worst case scenario.
 When dealing with gains, it is referred to as "maximin"—to maximize the minimum gain.

+For More Inforation About the Project Please refer to the Attached PPT.
+It will Give you the insight of how Minimax Algorithm work.